 Who doesn't like Beth Moore?
-She is witty, funny, kind, and excited about The Word.
-One of my most freeing moments as a writer/teacher of women was in a Beth Moore study.
-Let me be specific, because I've had a lot of freeing moments during Beth Moore Bible studies, from learning how shame how I had been abused had kept me prisoner for years to how how God really had forgiven me even when I could not feel it.
+She is witty, funny, kind, and excited about God's Word.
+One of my most freeing moments as a writer/teacher was in a Beth Moore study.
+Let me be specific, because I've had a lot of freeing moments during Beth Moore Bible studies.
+My many moments include learning how shame had kept me prisoner for years , and how God really had forgiven me even when I could not feel it.
 The freeing moment I was referencing earlier didn't actually come Beth, but through the several women who were grumbling during her study.

 Before I share that experience let me tell you what Beth Moore's ministry has meant to my life.
-It's no coincidence that God led me as a young 24 year old new mother of twins to Wednesday Morning Bible Study at a different church than I was attending with my husband.
-I initially started going to the Bible Study SOLELY because it provided free childcare, because I was drowning at home with twin infants.
+It's no coincidence that God led me as a young 24 year old new mother of twins to Morning Bible Study at a different church than I was attending with my husband.
+Let me be clear, I initially started going to this particular Bible Study SOLELY because it provided free childcare, because I was drowning at home with twin infants.

 I had recommitted my life to Christ as an older teen after years of riding the fence between wanting to be a Christian and wanting to control my own life, but I remember the moment in a Beth Moore Bible study when I finally understood what true forgiveness was.
 I vividly remember the moment when I first heard Beth ,another Christian woman, admit to being sexually abused as a child, and then making sinful choices because of that abuse.
 I had never had another Christian women openly share this, and as it was my testimony, it touched me in the deepest part of my heart.
 I wasn't alone.